-E. Demonstration/Restoration Projects for Construction in 2020 - 2021

-1. Bull Run Streambank Repair, EBDR Middletown
+- E. Demonstration/Restoration Projects for Construction in 2021 2022 - 1.
+Bull Run Streambank Repair, EBDR Middletown - a.

-- a.
 This project was recommended by the PAC to fund as a demonstration project for repair of a 2013 Emergency Watershed Protection stream project upon request from the Town of Middletown Supervisor.
 In 2013, the streambed had been stabilized using 3 hardened riffle structures and the toe of the embankment was protected with rip rap, which are still working.
 The steep embankment failed in the spring of 2016 and the top area liquefied with the frost thawing out of the soil and sent the whole face sliding down in a debris flow. - b.
-2020 Status: Milone and MacBroome, Inc. (now a part of SLR Consulting), an engineering consultant, has been selected to design the project.
+2021 Status: Milone and MacBroome, Inc. (now a part of SLR Consulting), an engineering consultant, has been selected to design the project.
 The project design is currently at 30%.

-2. Steele Brook Streambank Stabilization, WBDR Delhi
+Construction is anticipated in 2021. - 2.
+Steele Brook Streambank Stabilization, WBDR Delhi - a.

-- a.
 This project was recommended by the Local Flood Analysis (LFA) for the Town and Village of Delhi, written by a consultant, Woidt Engineering & Consulting, PC, for the Delhi Flood Commission.
 The project consists of a streambank stabilization on one of the worst slope failures in the Steele Brook watershed that impairs water quality with fine sediment and woody debris. - b.
-2020 Status: Delaware County SWCD Stream Staff surveyed the project area in the winter of 2018.
-Phase 1 of the project design is complete and the Delaware County SWCD Stream Staff has applied for the regulatory permits.
-Phase 1 of the project is expected to go out to bid by mid-May or early June, 2020 with construction starting in August.
-Phase 2 of the design will be completed in late Spring/Summer of 2020.

-3. East Brook CREP/CSBI Streambank Stabilization on East Brook, WBDR Walton

-- a.
-This project was recommended by the CREP/CSBI program to repair an eroding streambank in order to establish a riparian buffer along fallow agricultural fields.
+2021 Status: Delaware County SWCD Stream Staff surveyed the project area in the winter of 2018.
+Phase 1 and Phase II of the project design is complete and the Delaware County SWCD Stream Staff has applied for the regulatory permits.
+The project has been awarded to the lowest apparent bidder, with construction scheduled for Summer 2021. - 3.
+East Brook CREP/CSBI Streambank Stabilization on East Brook, WBDR Walton - a.
+This project was recommended by the CREP/CSBI program to repair eroding streambanks in order to establish a riparian buffer along fallow agricultural fields.
 This project is in the Town of Walton along East Brook in the West Branch of the Delaware River watershed. - b.
-2020 Status: Delaware County SWCD Stream Staff completed a 90% design and have applied for the regulatory permits.
-The project is expected to go out to bid by mid-May or early June with construction starting in August, 2020.

-4. Water Street Boat Launch, WBDR Walton
+2021 Status: Delaware County SWCD Stream Staff completed a 100% design and have applied for the regulatory permits.
+The project has been awarded to the lowest apparent bidder, with construction scheduled for Summer 2021. - 4.
+Water Street Boat Launch, WBDR Walton - a.

-- a.
 This project was recommended by the Walton Flood Commission to improve recreation access on the newly constructed floodplain reclamation project.
-This project is in the Village of Walton along the West Branch of the Delaware River. - 2020 Status: Delaware County SWCD Stream Staff has completed a design and have applied for the regulatory permits.
-The project is expected to be constructed in mid-May or early June, 2020.
+This project is in the Village of Walton along the West Branch of the Delaware River. - b.
+2021 Status: Delaware County SWCD Stream Staff completed a design and have received the regulatory permits.
+The project was constructed in the Spring of 2020.